edoardo-vescovi/games/ants-walk/Q1/README.md

 E(0,20) = E(10,20) = E(20,20) = 0.

-The ant walks for 4.5 seconds in average to reach the food.
+The ant walks for 4.5 seconds to reach the food in average.

 # References
 Brainteasers in *150 Most Frequently Asked Questions on Quant Interviews* by Stefanica, Radoičić, Wang